View all newsletters

 Maison Marunouchi is the hotel’s all-day brasserie / ©Four Seasons

 If you’re looking for something a bit more casual, book a table at Maison Marunouchi.
 Andre Fu was brought in to put his stamp on the art deco-inspired interiors: expect green leather booths, bronze-hued lamps and dark wooden tables.
-If you can wrangle the table in the private room at the end it’s worth it; the views over the twinkling skyline are remarkable.
+If you can wrangle the table in the semi-private room at the end it’s worth it; the views over the twinkling skyline are remarkable.
 The menu is filled with bistro classics.
 Standout dishes include the enormous tub of caviar served with pillowy blinis and the restaurant’s signature fried chicken.

 Content from our partners